blues/app-accelerators/64-connected-smart-cargo-lock-platform/README.md

 Templates define the fixed schema that compresses notes on the wire.
 The `port` value assigns each Notefile a compact numeric identifier used on the satellite (NTN) path: the Notecard sends that integer over the air instead of the full Notefile name, reducing overhead on the bandwidth-limited Skylo link.
 On a pure cellular session the port is unused.
 Notehub routing is configured by Notefile name — `lock_event.qo` fans out to a real-time dispatch channel, `lock_status.qo` to an audit store — not by port number.

+The template numbers (`11`, `12`, `14`) are field-type codes.
+Blues template syntax uses: `11` = 1-byte signed int, `12` = 2-byte signed int, `14` = 4-byte signed int.
+String fields use an exemplar value whose character count sets the max field width — "tamper" (6 chars) is the longest event type, so the `event` field reserves 6 bytes on the wire for any value up to that width.

 ```cpp
 J *req = notecard.newRequest("note.template");
 if (!req) return false;